cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [4.3.0] - 2020-07-16
+### Added
+- allow the use of pre-existing metadata from URL when registering or modifying pool
+- minimum pool cost check against protocol

+### Removed
+- NODE_SOCKET_PATH config parameter(replaced by CARDANO_NODE_SOCKET_PATH)

+### Changed
+- Pool metadata information to copy file as-is as well as wait for keypress to make sure file is copied before proceeding with registration.

 ## [4.2.2] - 2020-07-15
 ### Fixed
 - numfmt dependency removed in favor of printf formatting